 Next is the difference between cash and profit.
 Cash is a tangible asset you can hold in your hand.
 It is an asset that can be accounted for on a bank statement.
 Profit is not an asset.
 Profit is a measure of accounting.
 Why does this matter in terms of cash flow?
 Because it’s entirely possible to turn a profit and still not have any cash.

 Accounting principles may demonstrate that a company is turning a profit.
 But that profit is only based on total revenues versus total expenses.
 It doesn’t account for outstanding receivables.
-A company might be turning a profit on paper but still be short on cash due to excessive receivables.
+A company might be turning a profit on paper and still be short on cash due to excessive receivables.

 3. Cash Flow is Indicative of Strength